The logo for s.o.l.e. counseling survivors of life 's experiences

 Why Confession Matters for Church Members

-Clark Lee • Oct 12, 2022
+Clark Lee • October 12, 2022

 As a bishop, the first five minutes after a congregation member confesses a sin could determine the direction of their path forward.
 Although a confession may feel awkward or uncomfortable, it can be a freeing experience.
 At the same time, it's important to remember it can also be rather distressing.
 Ultimately, the goal is to help your members without leaving them feeling alone, shamed, or betrayed.